We Still Don't Understand High-Dimensional Bayesian Optimization: INTRODUCTION

-High-dimensional search spaces have historically been a challenge for Bayesian optimization (BO).
-Classic theoretical results demonstrate that regret increases exponentially with dimensionality \citep{srinivas2010gaussian,bull2011convergence} and na\"ive BO implementations can even perform worse than random search on problems exceeding 10 dimensions \citep{wang2016bayesian, santoni2024comparison}.
-The most successful high-dimensional BO algorithms have exploited or imposed structural assumptions on the problem's objective function, such as additive decompositions \citep{kandasamy2015high,gardner2017discovering,mutny2018efficient,wang2018batched}, locality \citep{eriksson2019scalable,muller2021local,wu2023behavior}, geometric warpings \citep{oh2018bock,kirschner2019adaptive}, or sparsity \citep{eriksson2021high,papenmeier2022increasing}.
-These approaches achieve better performance than na\"ive methods and even offer asymptotic reductions in regret under appropriate structural conditions \citep{kandasamy2015high,wu2023behavior}.
-Nevertheless, these algorithms are often complicated, introduce many hyperparameters, and may require many observations for meaningful optimization.

 Recently, \citet{hvarfner2024vanilla} and \citet{xu2025standard} achieved breakthrough results on high-dimensional problems without any structural assumptions, relying only on Gaussian process priors that favor simple functions as dimensionality $D$ increases.
-Specifically, after scaling kernel lengthscale hyperparameters proportionally to $\sqrt{D}$ to encourage smoothness, they show that the decades-old ``Vanilla'' BO recipe--- expected improvement using a Gaussian processes with a squared-exponential kernel \citep{movckus1974bayesian,jones1998efficient}---achieves competitive performance across problems up to $D>6000$.
-Perhaps most remarkably, they demonstrate empirical success in a seemingly intractable regime, where the observation budget $N$ is on the same order as the search space dimensionality $D$.
-With $N < D$, one cannot even build a first-order Taylor approximation around a single point, and yet Vanilla BO outperforms methods specifically engineered for high-dimensional problems.
+Specifically, after scaling kernel lengthscale hyperparameters proportionally to $\sqrt{D}$ to encourage smoothness, they show that the decades-old ``Vanilla'' BO recipe---expected improvement using a Gaussian process with a squared-exponential kernel \citep{movckus1974bayesian,jones1998efficient}---achieves competitive performance across problems up to $D>6000$.
+Perhaps most remarkably, they demonstrate empirical success in a seemingly intractable regime, where the observation budget $N$ is on the same order as the search space dimensionality $D$ (which we denote by $N \approx D$).
+With $N \approx D$, one cannot even build a first-order Taylor approximation around a single point (i.e.\ a locally linear model), and yet Vanilla BO outperforms methods specifically engineered for high-dimensional problems.